a11to1n3/PHeatPruner/README.md

 ### Benchmarking

-The `examples/LimeSoDaBenchmark.py` script compares PHeatPruner with correlation filtering, RFE, and a SHAP-based selector on a dataset loaded from the `limesoda` library.
+The `examples/LimeSoDaBenchmark.py` script compares PHeatPruner with correlation filtering, RFE, a SHAP-based selector, and a logistic-regression L1 selector on a dataset loaded from the `limesoda` library.
 It trains a `TabPFNClassifier` on the features returned by each method and prints their respective accuracies.

 ```bash
 python examples/LimeSoDaBenchmark.py